-A few years ago the company I was working for offered me and my colleagues to take the ClifonStrengths test by Gallup.
+A few years ago, the company that I was working for offered me and my colleagues the opportunity to take the ClifonStrengths test by Gallup.

-That was great fun, very eye-opening and it became for me one of the catalysts for the big change that followed and led me to become a UX Designer.
+It was great fun, very eye-opening and it became for me one of the catalysts for the big change that followed.
+It led me to become a UX Designer.

 How it all started

 My journey into the UX Design world started with a deep introspective investigation into my personality, my natural inclinations and my desire to help others.
 Inquisitive by nature, I first investigated what it could have meant for me to embrace a different path.

 My work experience as a software Quality Assurance Engineer and Scrum Master has given me great insights about how sophisticated software systems work.
 I felt though as if something fundamental was missing: I’ve always, eagerly sought to understand users’ frustrations and motivations, and how I could help them to get the best out of the technology that they want or need to use.